scalemailted/ssted/src/app/generator/readme.md

     + description: randomly generate nodal degrees exhibiting a uniform distrubtion
     + suggestions: group into package with other nodal degree ditributions: powerlaw, gaussian

-## Packages Summary:
-- **geometric:**
-    + description: randomly generates spatial temporal graphs based on spatial parameters
-    + suggestions: Refactor this into a smaller module